-Ms. Killiktee (interpretation): This will be my last question.
-Under the 2021-22 information, in November 2022, it indicates there are eligibility criteria if you want to buy or build a home.
+Ms. Killiktee (interpretation): Thank you.
+This will be my last question.
+Under the 2021-22 information, on November 7, 2022, it indicates there are eligibility criteria if you want to buy or build a home.
 It says (interpretation ends) since 2014, no changes had taken place. (interpretation) To date (interpretation ends) what has been made for effort? (interpretation) Thank you, Mr. Chairman.